RNNIDS: Enhancing Network Intrusion Detection Systems through Deep Learning: Methodology: Applications of RNNs in Intrusion Detection

 More specifically, the primary goal of our approach described in this section is to observe if new, unseen variants or mutants of a known worm can be generated by an LSTM\footnote{Hereafter, we may use the terms ``RNN'' and ``LSTM'' interchangeably, since we solely focus on and implement LSTM RNNs.}, given some previously collected variants of that.
 In particular, we take the steps illustrated in Figure~\ref{fig:app_worms}.

-To make this observation, we first analyze different state-of-the-art encoder engines implemented in ADMMutate~\cite{adm1990k2} as well as the Metasploit framework ~\cite{metasploit} , namely the XOR encoder ~\cite{metasploit_xor} and the Shikata Ga Nai (in Japanese means ``nothing can be done about it'') encoder ~\cite{metasploit_shikata} .

-Using such encoders are crucial since when an exploit in the form of, e.g., a shellcode is generated, it cannot be directly used.
+\newversion{To provide proof of concept of how our approach can be applied, here we focus on different state-of-the-art encoder engines implemented in ADMMutate~\cite{adm1990k2} as well as the Metasploit framework ~\cite{metasploit} , namely the XOR encoder~\cite{metasploit_xor} and the Shikata Ga Nai (in Japanese means ``nothing can be done about it'') encoder ~\cite{metasploit_shikata} . } Using such encoders are crucial since when an exploit in the form of, e.g., a shellcode is generated, it cannot be directly used.
 But it should be encoded to obtain a pure alphanumeric code, by removing bad characters (e.g., null bytes).
 Moreover, the encoded exploit may suit 64-bit target systems, which can be achieved by deploying an encoder.
 For instance, in the Metasploit framework, the XOR encoder ~\cite{metasploit_xor} employs an 8-byte key and leverages relative addressing used by x64 operating systems, whereas the Shikata Ga Nai encoder is a polymorphic XOR additive feedback encoder for the x86 architecture.
 The decoder stub of this encoder is generated by substituting the instructions and ordering the blocks dynamically.
 In this regard, after each iteration different outputs are generated in the hope that signature recognition can be prevented.
 Furthermore, the key used by the encoder is modified through additive feedback.
 Additionally, the decoder stub is also obfuscated (for more details, see ~\cite{farley2014codext} ).
 Beside the XOR and Shikata Ga Nai encoders, we also consider the ADMMutate engine exhibiting the following features.
 The payloads are encoded by applying 16-bit sliding keys.
 Moreover, the ADMMutate supports randomized NOP generation, banned characters, insertion of non-destructive junk instructions and the reordering/substitution of code as well as polymorphic payload decoder generation with multiple code paths~\cite{vigna2004testing}.

 Comparing the Shikata Ga Nai encoder with the XOR encoder, as indicated by Metasploit ~\cite{metasploit} , it is expected that Shikata Ga Nai encoder outperforms the XOR encoder.
 However, successful detection of exploits using these encoders have been reported in the literature, see, e.g., ~\cite{song2007infeasibility} .
 This is due to the fact that these encoders leave traces in the encoded payload that can be used to detect the exploit.
 A visual, effective procedure proposed in ~\cite{song2007infeasibility} to illustrate such traces for, e.g., Shikata Ga Nai encoder.
 We follow that procedure to see if for the ADMMutate, the XOR, and the Shikata Ga Nai encoders any pattern can be observed, which can be further used by an LSTM to generate new mutant of a worm.